Katie Knuppel

 Teacher's Aide

-Matthew Graham joins the Fay community after working as an ABA in Massachusetts.
+Matthew Graham joined the Fay community after working as an ABA in Massachusetts.
 Matthew also has experience as a behavioral technician.
 He holds a BA in Psychology from Iona College, where he graduated in 2018.

 Teacher's Aide